Saneatsu Mushanokoji’s The Innocent (Omedetaki Hito) translated by Michael Guest, and its Exploratory Companion

 Mushanokoji Saneatsu’s 1911 novel The Innocent (Omedetaki Hito) is a cornerstone of modern Japanese literature.
 Historically, this novella reflects a national imperative to construct a new concept of selfhood: one capable of existing and competing within the modern world.
 Existentially, The Innocent embodies an aesthetic quest for self-cultivation and transcendence.

 Emerging from the Shirakaba (White Birch) movement, Mushanokoji’s work signalled a turn toward a humanist, introspective style that foregrounded the individual’s moral and emotional life.
-The Innocent was a seminal contribution to the I-novel – the defining mode of Japanese modernism; indeed, it is considered by some to be the very first I-novel.
+The Innocent (Omedetaki Hito) was a seminal contribution to the I-novel, often described as a defining mode of Japanese modernism, and is somestimes considered to be the first I-novel.
 The novella helped inspire a generation of writers to rethink what it meant to write with sincerity in a newly modern Japan, alive with Western influence, self-awareness, and artistic freedom.

 ✴️ The Furin Chime Translation

-Michael Guest’s English translation brings The Innocent to contemporary readers with clarity and historical nuance, restoring its subtle tone and psychological depth while illuminating Mushanokoji’s role in shaping Japan’s modern literary imagination.
-Although Mushanokoji’s novel has often been discussed in critical studies of Japanese modernism, this edition represents the first complete English translation.
-Approved by the Mushanokoji estate, it is featured in a video on the author, commissioned by the Mushanokoji Museum in Tokyo.
+This English translation brings The Innocent to contemporary readers with clarity and historical nuance, preserving its subtle tone and psychological depth while illuminating Mushanokoji’s role in shaping Japan’s modern literary imagination.
+Although Omedetaki Hito is frequently discussed in English-language criticism of Japanese modernism, this edition is the first complete English translation.
+Publication permission was confirmed in writing by the Mushanokoji Saneatsu Association (the rights-management body) and signed by the author’s grandson as the Association’s representative.
+A museum-produced video about Mushanokoji’s work also features the Furin Chime edition.

 •